gsharp-aai/genesys-async-guide/README.md

 # Genesys AudioHook Recorder

-This Node.js application implements a WebSocket server that follows the Genesys AudioHook protocol to record call audio and upload it to Amazon S3.
+This Node.js application implements a WebSocket Express server that follows the Genesys AudioHook protocol to receive call audio, format it to `wav`, and upload it to S3.

 ## Features